zeuszultra/zeusz_ultra/README.md

 This is an experimental GIS software with CUDA support.

-Project micro site with more exciting content: https://feherkrisztian.com/zeusz_ultra/
+Project micro site with more exciting content, including map data: https://feherkrisztian.com/zeusz_ultra/

 --------------------------------